myDevicesIoT/cayenne-docs/docs/CUSTOMWIDGETS.md

 Input the minimum and maximum values that you’d like the slider widget to use when adjusting the range of data for your actuator.

 **Step 1: Sketch File** <br/>
-If you haven’t already uploaded the Accelerometer code for this widget to your Arduino, click the **Sketch File** button to [open the (Coming Soon) Arduino Accelerometer Widget sketch file](https://github.com/myDevicesIoT/CayenneArduinoSamples/).
+If you haven’t already uploaded the Accelerometer code for this widget to your Arduino, click the **Sketch File** button to open the <a href="https://github.com/myDevicesIoT/CayenneArduinoSamples/" target="_blank">(Coming Soon) Arduino Accelerometer Widget sketch file</a>.
 See Using Sketch Files for more information on customizing and using sketch files.

 **Step 2: Add Widget** <br/>
 After filling in each of the fields for your widget, click the **Add Widget** button and the widget will be added to your dashboard.